bamcis-io/AWSPriceListReservedInstanceHelper/README.md

 | 223BX6UNNB3JE9ET | 38NPMPTW36    | SUSE     | Shared  | RunInstances:000g | USW2-BoxUsage:r4.xlarge | us-west-2 | AmazonEC2 | r4.xlarge    | SUSE            | 0.066                | 0.366              | 0.362269298         | 1750       | 3         | PARTIAL_UPFRONT | STANDARD      | RESERVED | 3::PARTIAL_UPFRONT::STANDARD    | 3484.48              | 9618.48             | 6134        | 63.773         | 4    | 30.5   |
 | 223BX6UNNB3JE9ET | Z2E3P23VKM    | SUSE     | Shared  | RunInstances:000g | USW2-BoxUsage:r4.xlarge | us-west-2 | AmazonEC2 | r4.xlarge    | SUSE            | 0.1647               | 0.366              | 0.45                | 0          | 3         | NO_UPFRONT      | CONVERTIBLE   | RESERVED | 3::NO_UPFRONT::CONVERTIBLE      | 4328.316             | 9618.48             | 5290.164    | 55             | 4    | 30.5   |

-Additional data has been added to each row to easily identify the breakeven utilization percentage where purchasing the RI is most cost effective than paying the on demand costs as well as the percent savings and the standard on-demand hourly cost.
+Additional data has been added to each row to easily identify the breakeven utilization percentage where purchasing the RI is more cost effective than paying the on demand costs as well as the percent savings and the standard on-demand hourly cost.
 This gives a robust way to quickly view and analyze current RI pricing as well as combine this data with actual usage data from AWS Cost and Usage Reports (aka billing files) to generate Reserved Instance purchase recommendations.